leesavage09/notinstagram/README.md

 ## Amazon S3

 Free Amazon S3 buckets are used to host static assets.
 All images are edited on the client side and sent directly to the amazon s3 bucket using a presigned URL.
-This massively reduces the load on the back-end, reducing costs.
+This massively reduces the load on the backend, reducing costs.

 ## Frontend